-Look at each of your target user separately and walk your agents through real scenarios as if you were the customers using the product.
+- Look at each of your target users separately and walk your agents through real scenarios as if you were the customers using the product.
 Play out different uses cases and help your agents understand the reasons the product works as it does.

 If you don’t know where to start your product training – start from the customer.
 That’s the most important perspective from which to look at your business, especially customer service.

 ✅ Tools and proceedings

 Now that your new customer service agents have become familiar with who you are, what you do, and how do you help your users with your products, you’re good to go on introducing your internal customer service mechanics.